Dherse/codly/codly.typ

   // If set to `none`, the numbers column will be disabled.
   width-numbers: 2em,

+  // Format of the line numbers.
+  // This is a function applied to the text of every line number.
+  numbers-format: text,

   // Whether this code block is breakable.
   breakable: true,
 ) = locate(loc => {